Skip to content

 (b) deny an application to renew the permit under Section 9-2-32 (Denial of Permit for Repeated Offenses) based on repeated violation of applicable decibel limits.

-(4) A decision under this subsection must:
+(D) A decision under this section must:

 (a) be in writing;